dross15/harvardapp/README.txt

 This is a Harvard tech internship application.
+It employees HTML/CSS, JavaScript, Node.js, Express.js, and Sockets.io.